NCR Aloha POS Review

 - Limited integrations

-Aloha has an excellent ordering system and a very functional interface that anyone with experience in the restaurant industry will find to be intuitive.
-It’s a one-stop-shop product with strong inventory management and employee management, along with loyalty and ecommerce options.
-It’s also tried to modernize from just being an on-premise legacy system with an app that allows managers to monitor their restaurant.
+NCR Aloha has an excellent ordering system and a very functional interface that anyone with experience in the restaurant industry will find to be intuitive.
+It’s a one-stop-shop product with strong inventory management and employee management, along with loyalty and eCommerce options.
+It’s also tried to modernize from just being an on-premise legacy system with an app that allows managers to remotely monitor their restaurant.
 Aloha POS has also undergone some feature upgrades since its NCR takeover.
 It now includes some COVID-friendly features, such as online ordering, QR code payments, and self-ordering kiosks.
-A recent partnership with Poynt now allows for tableside ordering.
+A recent partnership with Poynt also allows for tableside ordering.

 Now for the downside.
-Aloha’s pricing is very difficult to pin down, even when you’ve given them some specifics about your business.
+Aloha POS system pricing is very difficult to pin down, even when you’ve given it some specifics about your business.
 And when you do end up with even the broadest of quotes, it’s an expensive system.
-Aloha seems like it caters to larger chain restaurants that can afford to pay (or overpay) a premium for a good, dependable system that should satisfy a restaurant’s needs.
+Aloha POS seems like it caters to larger chain restaurants that can afford to pay (or overpay) a premium for a good, dependable system that should satisfy a restaurant’s needs.
 But there are plenty of other systems out there that provide comparable services for less money.
-And when you factor in Aloha’s mediocre customer service, the shine wears off even more.
+And when you factor in the company’s mediocre customer service, the shine wears off even more.